Short battery life

 - The battery is a consumable part.
 It can be charged and discharged only so many cycles before it becomes depleted and can no longer hold a charge.

-- Note: The battery calibration procedure as follows:
+Note: The battery calibration procedure is as follows:

 - Allow the battery to rest in the fully charged state for two hours or longer.
 You may use your computer during this time as long as the adapter is plugged in.

 - Disconnect the power adapter with the computer on and start running it from the battery.
 You may use your computer during this time.
-When your battery gets low, you will see the low battery warning dialog on the screen.
+When your battery gets low, the low battery warning dialog appears on the screen.

-- Continue to keep your computer turned on until it goes to sleep.
-Save all your work and close all applications when the battery gets low and before the system goes to sleep.
+- Keep your computer turned on until it goes to sleep.
+Note: Save work and close all applications when the battery gets low, before the system goes to sleep.

 - Turn off the computer or allow it to sleep for five hours or longer.

-- Connect the power adapter and leave it connected until the battery is fully charged again.
+- Connect the power adapter until the battery is fully recharged again.

 - The battery has a defect.

-- Symptoms include, but are not limited to, a relative new battery that will not charge at all, reports an "X" in the menu bar icon, status light on its case that will not go out.
+Symptoms include, but are not limited to, a relatively new battery that will not charge at all, reports an "X" in the menu bar icon, or reports a 'Poor' performance level in the Battery Health Monitor.
 In the first two cases, the battery may need calibration—try this first.
-In addition, after troubleshooting at the system level, if it is demonstrated that the battery is causing abrupt shut-downs or goes to sleep without warning, the battery can be considered severely degraded and follow the criteria below.
+In addition, after troubleshooting at the system level, if the battery is causing abrupt shutdowns or goes to sleep without warning, the battery can be considered severely degraded.
+If this is the case, replace the battery.